puppetlabs/cisco_ios/README.md

 ##### 2960
 The switch does not support the MTU on a per-interface basis.
 It does not support the following attributes: [link](https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst2960/software/release/15-2_2_e/configuration/guide/b_1522e_2960_2960c_2960s_2960sf_2960p_cg/b_1522e_2960_2960c_2960s_2960sf_2960p_cg_chapter_01001.html)
 * mtu
+##### 3750
+The switch does not support the MTU on a per-interface basis.
+It does not support the following attributes: [link](https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst3750/software/release/12-2_55_se/configuration/guide/scg3750/swint.html)
 #### network_trunk
 ##### 2960
 This device does not have native trunking.
 It does not support the following attributes: [link](https://learningnetwork.cisco.com/thread/75947)